SammyMetref/2022c_SWOT_error_calibration_GS/README.md

 ## 1. Context & Motivation

 The two-dimensional sea level SWOT products are very much expected to be a game changer in many oceanographic applications which will make them an unprecedented L3 product to be distributed.
-The row SWOT data will however be contaminated by instrumental and geophysical errors ([Gauthier et al., 2016](https://journals.ametsoc.org/view/journals/atot/33/1/jtech-d-15-0160_1.xml?tab_body=fulltext-display); [Peral and Esteban-Fernandez, 2018](https://ieeexplore.ieee.org/document/8517385/authors#authors)).
+The row SWOT data will however be contaminated by instrumental and geophysical errors ([Gaultier et al., 2016](https://journals.ametsoc.org/view/journals/atot/33/1/jtech-d-15-0160_1.xml?tab_body=fulltext-display); [Peral and Esteban-Fernandez, 2018](https://ieeexplore.ieee.org/document/8517385/authors#authors)).
 In order to be able to observe front, mesoscale and sub-mesoscale features, the SWOT data will require specific processing.
 Also, these errors are expected to strongly pollute the first and second derivatives of the SSH data which are used for the computation of geostrophic currents and vorticity.
 Hence, being able to remove the SWOT errors will be of significant importance to recover information on 2D surface currents and vertical mixing.

 The SWOT errors are expected to generate noises that are both correlated on the swath and spatially uncorrelated.
 Several past efforts have already investigated methods to remove or reduce the correlated noises from the SWOT data using prior knowledge on the ocean state (e.g. [Metref et al., 2019](https://www.mdpi.com/2072-4292/11/11/1336), see Figure 2.4.A), calibration from independent Nadir altimeter data (e.g. Febvre et al., 2021, see Figure 2.4.B) or cross-calibration from SWOT data themselves (on-going CNES-DUACS studies).
 And other efforts focused on reducing the uncorrelated data (Gomez-Navarro et al., [2018](https://www.mdpi.com/2072-4292/10/4/599), [2020](https://www.mdpi.com/2072-4292/12/4/734); Febvre et al., 2021).
 Yet, so far, no rigorous intercomparison between the recently developed methods has been undertaken and it seems difficult, to this day, to outline the benefits and limitations of favoring one error reduction method from another.